 Electricity arrived at the lighthouse in 1935, and William Still, the last keeper, left in 1939.
 Three years after the light was solarized in 1952, the keeper’s dwelling was sold and moved upstream to the town of Madisonville.
 Through the years, the structure served as the residence for a local doctor, as a boat yard office, and as a camp.
 In 2004, John Poole donated the cottage to the town, and it was relocated to the grounds of the Lake Pontchartrain Basin Maritime Museum, which is located on what was the site of the Jahncke Shipyard.

-The town of Madisonville took over ownership of the lighthouse from the Coast Guard in 1999, and a group of volunteers interested in renovating the lighthouse held its first meeting on March 18th, 2003 in the museum.
+The town of Madisonville assumed ownership of the lighthouse from the Coast Guard in 1999, and a group of volunteers interested in renovating the lighthouse held its first meeting on March 18, 2003 in the museum.
 Hurricanes Katrina and Rita interrupted the original efforts, but restoration plans resumed in 2007 backed by a grant from the Institute of Museum and Library Services and the Southeastern Museum Conference, a gift from the Southeastern Louisiana University Development Fund, and contributions from private groups and individuals.
 On June 25, 2008, Phase 1 of the lighthouse restoration concluded with the exterior masonry being repaired, repointed, and painted, and the interior spiral staircase being repaired and painted.
 Work continued during the rest of 2008, and on August 8, the maritime museum hosted a fireworks display above the lighthouse to celebrate National Lighthouse Day and the substantial progress made in restoring Tchefuncte River Lighthouse.

 Today, people still flock to the northern shore from New Orleans, but now they are primarily commuters, and the trip is much shorter thanks to the Lake Pontchartrain Causeway that crosses the lake.
 The first span of the Causeway opened to the public in 1956, and the second in 1969.
-Now, each weekday 30,000 cars cross the lake on what is called the longest over-water bridge in the world.
+Now, each weekday, 30,000 cars cross the lake on what is called the longest over-water bridge in the world.
 Hopefully, a good number of these residents will take an interest in preserving part of Lake Pontchartrain’s maritime history.

-Head Keepers: Benjamin Thurston (1837 – 1845), David B. Morgan (1845 – 1846), Wardson T. Aurdez (1846 – 1847), Wharton Baden (1847 – 1849), Javier Daniel (1849 – 1853), James R. Bradley (1853 – 1854), Dempsey Gorman (1854), William Fletcher (1854 – 1859), Moses Kroger (1859 – 1861), William A. Stewart (1867 – 1868), Louis Johnson (1868 – 1869), Bernard Segerstien (1869 – 1871), Vincenzo Scorda (1871 – 1872), Bernard Segerstien (1872 – 1883), William Tennent (1883 – 1889), Joseph P. Groux (1889 – at least 1915), Harry Brouwer (1918 – 1920), Frederick A. Schrieber (1920 – 1935), William Still ( – 1939).
+Head Keepers: Benjamin Thurston (1837 – 1845), David B. Morgan (1845 – 1846), Wardson T. Aurdez (1846 – 1847), Wharton Baden (1847 – 1849), Javier Daniel (1849 – 1853), James R. Bradley (1853 – 1854), Dempsey Gorman (1854), William Fletcher (1854 – 1859), Moses Kroger (1859 – 1861), William A. Stewart (1867 – 1868), Louis Johnson (1868 – 1869), Bernard Segersteen (1869 – 1871), Vincenzo Scorza (1871 – 1872), Bernard Segersteen (1872 – 1883), William Tennent (1883 – 1889), Joseph P. Groux (1889 – 1918), Harry Brouwer (1918 – 1920), Frederick A. Schrieber (1920 – 1935), Louis Buras (1935 – 1938), William Still ( – 1939).